-Growing cucumbers is a lot easier than you think.
+Growing cucumbers is much easier than you’d think.
 Plus homegrown cucumbers are so delicious!
 Their taste cannot be compared to the cucumbers that are sold in the shops.
 You can grow cucumbers in a pot if your outdoor space is small.

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.

 Growing Cucumbers from Seeds

 I would recommend growing the ‘Marketmore’ variety as it is very reliable, a good cropper and I have grown it every summer for the past few years.
 Also a great variety if you are growing cucumbers for the first time!

 How to sow cucumber seeds indoors

 - Take a small clean pot which has holes at the bottom for good water drainage.
 Fill it with seed sowing compost.
 I use this compost as it is an ideal texture to hold moisture for the seeds to germinate.
 However, if you only have multipurpose compost, that will be fine too.